 I also won’t teach you how to be formulaic, trendy, or anyone you’re not.
 And I most certainly am not telling you that writing is easy or that you won’t have to work for yourself.

 I am a terrible liar, and those aren’t even interesting lies.

 Writing every day for six weeks is not something that just anyone would do.
 It’s going to be uncomfortable and challenging and flat-out weird at times.

 That said, I can promise you that you can do it.
 And it will be a worthwhile investment.
 There’s a very good chance it will change your life.

 I’ve watched it light up everyone from garbage men to cubicle-dwellers, college students to grandparents.
 So I know the tools inside The Mad Scientist Writer’s Lab can work for you.

 You will surprise yourself.
 You will look at the world differently.
-And you will walk away from the month with more writing than you would have if you’d never taken the course.
+And you will walk away from our time together with more writing than you would have if you’d never taken the course.
 If that sounds like a worthy challenge, I’ll see you in the Lab.